-- An ecological survey and impact assessment were carried out with respect to land at Swalcliffe Park, Grange Lane, Banbury, in respect of proposals to develop the site for equestrian purposes. - 2.
-The wider site is used by a small number of relatively common breeding bird species and probably to a relatively small extent for foraging and commuting by bats, but the development footprint itself is of very limited ecological value. - 3.
-During the site survey, there was no habitat found suitable for bat roosting and no habitat suitable for protected or otherwise important species such as great crested newts, water voles, or barn owl occurs within or closely adjacent to the proposed development footprint. - 4.
-It is possible that, brown hare and deer may use the site and that badgers may forage from time to time, but no conclusive signs were found and no negative impact is considered likely. - 5.
-There are no important habitats or vegetation communities occurring on site or close to the site boundaries that will be adversely affected by proposals and any impact upon semi-natural vegetation will be minimal. - 6.
-It is reasonable to conclude that, with adequate mitigation to compensate for the modest loss of habitat and the implementation of a number of relatively minor precautions, there will be no negative ecological impact of any significance resulting from proposals to develop the site.
+- 1. An ecological survey and impact assessment were carried out with respect to land at Swalcliffe Park, Grange Lane, Banbury, in respect of continued use of the site for equestrian purposes - 2.
+The wider site is used by a small number of relatively common breeding bird species and probably to a relatively small extent for foraging and commuting by bats, but is otherwise of limited ecological value - 3.
+During the site survey, there was no habitat found suitable for bat roosting and no habitat suitable for protected or otherwise important species such as great crested newts, water voles, or barn owl occurs within or closely adjacent to the site boundaries - 4.
+It is possible that, brown hare and deer may use the site and that badgers may forage from time to time, but no conclusive signs were found and no negative impact is considered likely - 5.
+There are no important habitats or vegetation communities occurring on site or close to the site boundaries that will be adversely affected and any impact upon semi-natural vegetation will be minimal - 6.
+It is reasonable to conclude that there will be no negative ecological impact of any significance resulting from continued use of the site for equestrian purposes